overvis/opencart-plugins/Simple-Navigation-Bar/README.md

 10. Save changes.

-## How to select pages to display in the navigation:
+## How to select pages to display in the navigation

 1. Find a layout, link to which you want to display in the navigation bar: